Learn how two philanthropists are shifting power to communities through their new strategy.

 A webinar series and movement seeking to address power imbalances in philanthropy.

-On 17th June, the Centre for Strategic Philanthropy at the University of Cambridge Judge Business School will host the first of a series of webinars addressing power imbalances in philanthropy.
+On 17th June, the Centre for Strategic Philanthropy at the University of Cambridge Judge Business School hosted the first of a series of webinars addressing power imbalances in philanthropy.
 We explore the background of the series, what it aims to achieve, and what donors can hope to learn.
-Register for free here.
+Register to the series for free here.

 Background and event information provided by the Centre for Strategic Philanthropy.

 The devastating nature of the Covid-19 pandemic means that many large foundations in the Global North have pragmatically diverted some of their funding to the health sector, even if this was not previously a core focus.